Nickssingh/SMOTE-Unbalanced-Data-Bank-Marketing/README.md

 ![](SMOTE_Images/SMOTEd.png)

-3. We created the Logistic Regression and Decision Tree models on SMOTEd training data (balanced), and then again compared the results with the models created earlier on the unbalanced data.
-The results are from the test data.
+3. We created the Logistic Regression and Decision Tree models on SMOTEd training data (balanced), and then again compared the results with the models created earlier on the unbalanced data. **The results are from the test data**.

 **Logistic Regression:**
 Sensitivity improved by about 36 percentage points.